cs3216/cs3216.github.io/assignments/facebook/index.md

 forums.

 <div class="box">
-  <strong class="milestone-counter"></strong> Integrate your application with Facebook.
+  <strong class="milestone-counter">Milestone 4:</strong> Integrate your application with Facebook.
   If you are developing a Facebook canvas app, then users should be able to visit your app and at least see their name (retrieved using the API) on the page.
 Similarly, if you are developing a standalone app, users should be able to login to your app using their